openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 This Binding integrates [Alterco Shelly devices](https://shelly.cloud).

 Alterco provides a rich set of smart home devices.
 All of them are WiFi enabled (2,4GHz, IPv4 only) and provide a documented API.
 The binding is officially acknowledged by Alterco and openHAB is listed as a reference.
 Alterco directly supports this project.

-The binding controls the devices independent from the Alterco Shelly Cloud (in fact it can be disabled).
+The binding controls the devices independently from the Alterco Shelly Cloud (in fact it can be disabled).
 The binding co-exists with Shelly App for Smartphones, Shelly Web App, Shelly Cloud, mqqt and other 3rd party Apps.

-The binding focus on reporting the device status and device control.
+The binding focuses on reporting the device status and device control.
 Initial setup and device configuration has to be performed using the Shelly Apps.
 The binding gets in sync with the next status refresh.

 ## Supported Devices